mbpII/portfolio/README.md

 # Customization
 To customize this portfolio for your own personal use, follow these steps:

-Update the public/data.json file with your personal information, including your name, email address, social media links, and profile picture.
+Update the src/components/Landing.tsx file with your personal information, including your name, email address, social media links, and profile picture.

-Add your projects to the public/projects.json file.
+Add your projects to the src/data/Projectdata.tsx file.
 Include relevant details such as project name, description, live URL, and repository URL.

-Replace the images in the public/images/projects folder with your own project screenshots.
+Replace the images in the src/images/folder with your own project screenshots.

 Customize the Tailwind CSS configuration file tailwind.config.js to match your preferred color scheme and design.